Sikaran: Definition

-Sikaran comes from the root word sikad which means kick in Tagalog, Capampangan (e.g. sikaran daka - "I'm going to kick you"), as well as Cebuano (e.g. "sikaran tika").
+Sikaran comes from the root word sikad which means kick in Tagalog, Kapampangan (e.g. sikaran daka - "I'm going to kick you"), as well as Cebuano (e.g. "sikaran tika").

 History

 Sikaran is a simple but intense martial art game that originated from the town of Baras, in the province of Rizal.
-According to the forefathers of Baras, it had been practiced long before the Spaniards came to the Philippines in the 16th century.
+According to the forefathers of Baras, it had been practiced long before the Spanish came to the Philippines in the 16th century.

 It is noted that like most Filipino martial arts, Sikaran has no written history as traditional Filipino knowledge is passed orally from generation to generation.

 Like many Filipino martial arts styles, it has been endangered as it does not have as many practitioners as the more mainstream martial arts.
 Like Modern Arnis, in the mid-20th century, it had to adapt certain structural aspects of the more well known art of karate like the belting system, choreographed forms or katas and uniforms to make it more appealing other Filipinos and be more accepted internationally.